 What is Gender affirmation surgery?

-- Top surgery (chest masculinisation surgery), surgeries or chest sculpting with implants (performed by Dr Briggs).
+- Top surgery (chest masculinisation surgery), surgeries or chest shaping with implants (performed by Dr Briggs).

-- Bottom surgery, Orchiectomy, vaginoplasty, scrotoplasty, hysterectomy for masculinisation, facial feminisation surgery.
-(NOT offered by Dr Briggs).
+- Bottom surgery, – Orchiectomy, vaginoplasty, scrotoplasty, hysterectomy for masculinisation, facial feminisation surgery.

 Gender Affirmation Before and After Photos

 Due to the recent updates in guidelines by the Australian Health Practitioner Regulation Agency (AHPRA), our website is currently undergoing substantial revisions.
 As a result, we have had to remove the majority of our Before and After photos to comply with these new regulations.
 Our utmost priority is to maintain the accuracy and compliance of our content, and we are actively working to reintroduce a more extensive collection of before and after photos in the near future.
 You can view additional Before and After photos of Dr Briggs’ patients, during an in-person consultation at our clinic.

 The photos on this website and in our office are for informational purposes.
 The images demonstrate the potential outcomes of procedures.
 Individual results will vary, and effects cannot be guaranteed.
 The photos do not promise or guarantee specific results.
 They are meant to help visualise potential outcomes.